bsamek/evergreen-wiki/Event-Driven-Notifications.md

 If we can't identify the original committer, Evergreen will notify project admins.

-# Filtering Emails
+# Filtering Emails and Webhooks
-Evergreen sets a handful of headers which can be used to filter emails.
+Evergreen sets a handful of headers which can be used to filter emails or webhook posts.

 |          Header             | Meaning |
 | --------------------------- | --- |